Geeksltd/Zebble.Widgets/README.md

 ### Row

 You can use this element to show some elements horizontally.
-There is an example to create a header which contains a title and a close button:
+There is an example to create a header which contains a title and a close button ([implementation](/Shared/Row.cs)):

 ```xml
 <Row Id="Header">